Oath of Office (novel)

 Oath of Office (stylized as Tom Clancy Oath of Office, Tom Clancy: Oath of Office, or Tom Clancy's Oath of Office in the United Kingdom) is a techno-thriller novel, written by Marc Cameron and published on November 27, 2018.
+It is his second book in the Jack Ryan series, which is part of the Ryanverse featuring characters created by Tom Clancy.

-Set in author Tom Clancy's "Ryanverse," universe, President Jack Ryan and The Campus deal with a sinister plot behind a series of protests in Iran, dubbed the Persian Spring.
-Oath of Office is Cameron's second book in the Jack Ryan series.
+In the novel, President Ryan and The Campus deal with a sinister plot behind a series of protests in Iran, dubbed the Persian Spring.
 The book debuted at number eight on the New York Times bestseller list.

 Plot

 In Iran, a series of protests break out between a group of dissidents led by Reza Kazem and the Iranian theocratic government in what is favorably dubbed by the international press as the "Persian Spring."
 However, Kazem's organization is revealed to be a proxy force for the Iranian government allied with rogue elements in the Russian GRU.
 The GRU steals two 51T6 anti-ballistic missiles (ABMs) from the Russian armory and then covertly provides it to Kazem through Portuguese arms dealer Urbano da Rocha.
 Nevertheless, Kazem uses the missiles for his own ends, intent on sending them to low Earth orbit and detonating them, causing the debris to destroy all the satellites at that altitude.

 Meanwhile, U.S. President Jack Ryan has been dealing with a multitude of crises at home and abroad.
 A deadly strain of flu, as well as spring floods, occur across the country, and his political rival, Senator Michelle Chadwick, criticizes his policies using bot-planted fake news stories about him.
 Overseas, the United States embassy in Cameroon comes under siege from the Cameroonian government eager on arresting opposition leader General Mbida, who had taken refuge there, while Russia is plotting to stage an invasion of Ukraine disguised as a military exercise.
 Regarding the Persian Spring, President Ryan is the lone dissenting voice in the generally favorable opinion on the events in Iran due to his skepticism of Kazem.

 Russian SVR officer Erik Dovzhenko has been coordinating with Islamic Revolutionary Guards Corps major Parviz Sassani in capturing and executing dissidents in Iran at great personal risk to himself since his lover Maryam Farhad is secretly allied with Kazem's organization.
-When Sassani finds out about Farhad and kills her, Dovzhenko decides to defect and flees the country out of guilt.
-Relentlessly pursued by the Iranian major, he flies to Afghanistan to warn Farhad's friend Ysabel Kashani, who works at the United Nations Office on Drugs and Crime (UNODC), that Sassani is hunting for him and her due to their connection to Farhad.
+When Sassani finds out about Maryam and kills her, Dovzhenko decides to defect and flees the country out of guilt.
+Relentlessly pursued by the Iranian major, he flies to Afghanistan to warn Maryam's friend Ysabel Kashani, who works at the United Nations Office on Drugs and Crime (UNODC), that Sassani is hunting for him and her due to their connection to Maryam.